 The Dinosaur Store – Cocoa Beach

-Boasting a variety of science activities, arcade style games and the all-new Museum of Dinosaurs and Ancient Cultures, this interactive exhibit is both educational and fun for the whole family.
+The Dinosaur Store is the perfect place to enjoy a Space Coast rain storm.
+With life-size repilicas of dinos and their skeletons, artifacts from ancient cultures, and a variety of science activities, living reptile displays, and arcade games in the Activity Zone and the Museum of Dinosaurs and Ancient Cultures, is both educational and fun for the whole family.

 Full of mystery and problem-solving, Escape Cocoa Beach is a perfect activity to do with the entire family.
 From searching for keys and hints to deciphering riddles, Escape Cocoa Beach gives an excuse to work together as a team and have fun while doing it.